scharlau/BDD_Shopping/README.md

 Which will launch the test system using the test database and should come back green because it works at creating a customer.

-## Tests are independent ##
-Tests are run independent of each other, so there is no continuity when testing.
-If you want to build up content to test larger examples, then you need to create it within each scenario.

 1. Round one should be adding tests for the other models too.
 Each of them should go into files similar to the create_customer_spec.rb file and have methods added to the session_helpers.rb file.
 2. Round two should be creating a test for the 'dashboard' page to check something there.